Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 (1) the multivalent counterions and monovalent coions exist around macroions, and (2) the Coulomb energy is bigger than thermal energy of such macroions.

-In the articles (Refs.
-1-5), the figures are best illustrated, partly in color pictures.
-The PDF file cimv15_773a.pdf shows a stationary macroion, for which the first peak of counterions exists by cimv15_78.pdf close to the macroion's surface.
+In the listed articles, the figures are best illustrated, partly in color pictures.
+The PDF file cimv15_773a.pdf shows a stationary macroion, for which the first peak of counterions exists close to the macroion's surface of cimv15_78.pdf.

 ## References ##
 1. M. Tanaka and A.Yu Grosberg, J.Chem.Phys., vol.115, 567-574 (2001).